NZ Electricity market rules are 19 years behind EU and the US.

 In 2005, 88% of electricity generation effectively went to generator owned retail operations.

 The large gentailers are effectively bypassing and regularly undercutting wholesale markets.
-This has resulted in the death of 4 independent electricity retailers in 2018 alone.
+This has resulted in the death of 4 independent electricity retailers in 2018 alone and another more recently got gobbled up 2019.

 It also means there has been less investment in cheaper renewables like wind.